dojo/docs/dijit/Tooltip.rst

 to matching subnodes of the connectId node, rather than the connectId node itself.
 So, specifying selector=".dijitTreeRow" will track mouseenter and mouseleave events on each row of a Tree, rather than merely monitoring mouseenter/mouseleave on the Tree itself.

+Note that, like :ref:`dojo/on::selector() <dojo/on#selector-function>`,
+you need to require() an appropriate level of dojo/query to handle your selector.

 getContent() lets the app customize the tooltip text that's displayed based on the node that triggered the tooltip.